nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2021-02-social-impact-guild.md

 We cover the latest news on topics such as global warming, renewable energy, circular economy, biodiversity, health, and many more while filtering out the noise and focusing on what makes a real difference.

-Our goal is to provide our readers with uplifting, yet meaningful information.
-Get the weekly email and stay uplifted and informed, for free: https://socialimpactguild.com
+Our goal is to provide our readers with uplifting, yet meaningful information—get our newsletter and stay uplifted and informed, for free: https://socialimpactguild.com